technomancy/robert-hooke/README.md

 # Robert Hooke

+This project is no longer maintained, and you are strongly advised against using it.

 Robert Hooke provides a flexible, composable mechanism by which you can extend behaviour of functions after they've been defined.
 It's named after [Robert Hooke FRS](http://en.wikipedia.org/wiki/Robert_Hooke), a